seyong/csc428A2Starter/README.md

 Lastly, we have written comments in the code to help understand it.

+## Sending Feedback

+Read, play around with the code carefully to understand it first.
+If you have further questions, you can contact TAs at:
+Seyong Ha: seyongha@dgp.toronto.edu
+Mingming Fan: mfan@dgp.toronto.edu

 The rest of the README.md will provide you more information about react app, on which this starter code is built on.

 ## Available Scripts